 Members of Red Leicester and Leicester Friends of the Earth (see below) joined together inside and outside Barclays bank in Leicester on December 2nd to protest at the bank’s lack of clarity on when they would fulfil their pledge to disinvest from Third Energy, the company intent on fracking in Ryedale.
 The tuneful singers serenaded staff and Christmas shoppers with a variety of carols with suitably adapted lyrics.
 More photos are on the Leicester FoE Facebook page and a report on the protest appeared in the Lutterworth Cloud.

 A meeting of the Leicester Secular Society on November 19th was devoted to Red Leicester’s telling their story, why they sing and what they sing about – What We Sing Is What We Are.
-Several members talked about the history, politics and music of Leicester’s socialist choir interspersed with many songs – including Unison in Harmony, I Want Rosa to Stay, The Dirty Thirty, Song of Peace, Pointless Packaging, Can We Afford the Doctor? and, of course, the Internationale – and a wonderful slide show (assembled by Frank Friedmann).
-Here is a photo of several sopranos and altos; tenors and basses are out of shot to the right (not politically obviously!)
+Several members talked about the history, politics and music of Leicester’s socialist choir interspersed with many songs – including Unison in Harmony, I Want Rosa to Stay, The Dirty Thirty, Song of Peace, Pointless Packaging, Can We Afford the Doctor? and, of course, The Internationale – and a wonderful slide show (assembled by Frank Friedmann).

 On Saturday October 28th members of Red Leicester sang in the choir accompanying Elaine Pantling in her one woman show, Alice In Her Shoes, about the Leicester suffragette, Alice Hawkins.
 A packed audience in Curve’s Studio attended the performance, following a march with banners from Town Hall Square, and gave Elaine a standing ovation at the end of a very moving performance.
 The photograph below shows the whole choir (also including members of Fosse Singers and DMU Square Mile choirs).